KWB-R/fakin/content/home/tool.md

 widget = "projects"  # Do not modify this line! active = true  # Activate this widget? true/false

-title = "Projects"
+title = "Tools"
-subtitle = "for testing best-practices developed within FAKIN"
+subtitle = "used within FAKIN"

 # Order that this section will appear in.
-weight = 48
+weight = 47

 # Content.
 # Display content from the following folder.
 # For example, `folder = "project"` displays content from `content/project/`.
-folder = "project"
+folder = "tool"

 # View.
 #   1 = List